ipfabric/docs/docs/System_Administration/system_update.md

 Online updates are automatically available only when the IP Fabric appliance has connectivity to the following servers:

-- `callhome.ipfabric.io` remote port `443/tcp` for update availability check
+- `versions.ipfabric.io` remote port `443/tcp` for update availability check
 - `releases.ipfabric.io` remote port `443/tcp` for update package download

 --8<-- "snippets/allowlist_fqdn.md"

+The upgrade service use following User-Agent headers:

+- `IPF System Upgrade Run Upgrade Service (appliance version: .*)`
+- `IPF System Upgrade Version Fetcher (appliance version: .*)`

 When a new IP Fabric version is available, a green indicator will appear in the top-right corner of the main GUI.